 One option for struggling borrowers is an income-driven repayment plan, such as Income-Based Repayment (IBR), Pay as You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
 All of these are designed to keep monthly payments affordable, and they offer forgiveness of any remaining balances after 20 to 25 years.

 The last benefit to consider is federal student loan forgiveness.
 Federal programs such as Public Service Loan Forgiveness and the Teacher Loan Forgiveness will cancel a portion of student debt if the borrower meets employment and other eligibility requirements.
 Student loans can also be canceled if the borrower dies or is permanently disabled, and in some cases of school misconduct or closure.

-Only federal student loans qualify under these programs—so refinancing would mean losing the chance to claim this loan forgiveness.
+Only federal student loans qualify under these programs, so refinancing would mean losing the chance to claim this loan forgiveness.

 More Federal Student Loan Relief Could Be Coming

 President Joe Biden has proposed suspending student loan payments and interest for anyone with income under $25,000.
-He also proposed student loan forgiveness after 20 years of repayment, as well as more immediate loan cancellations through the Public Service Loan Forgiveness Program.
-He also suggested he would suspend $10,000 in student loan debt soon after he took office.
+He also has proposed student loan forgiveness after 20 years of repayment, as well as more immediate loan cancellations through the Public Service Loan Forgiveness Program.
+He suggested that he would suspend $10,000 in student loan debt soon after he took office.
 But researchers are suggesting that a shift to an income-based repayment system would provide more relief for lower- and middle-income students and the government's bottom line as well.